cyberRaise: On‑Chain Fundraising Revolutionized

 CyberAgreementRegistry: A transparent registry of standardized and attorney-vetted legal agreement templates.
 Each template is identified by a unique

-.
-This ties each on-chain deal to a specific legal document (retrievable via an IPFS URI or hash of the contract text) while maintaining an immutable record of all executed agreements.
+templateId(e.g. SAFE, SAFT, SAFTE, etc.), and every executed deal instantiates a new agreement instance with its ownagreementId.
+This ties each onchain deal to a specific legal document (retrievable via an IPFS URI or hash of the contract text) while maintaining an immutable record of all executed agreements.
 The registry also keeps track of which parties have signed and whether an agreement is fully signed, voided, or finalized.
 It includes a built-in delegation system (described later) that allows one address to sign on behalf of another under certain conditions. -

 -